Relationship Field

 uniqueEnforce that each entry in the Collection has a unique value for this field.

-indexBuild a MongoDB index for this field to produce faster queries.
+indexBuild an index for this field to produce faster queries.
 Set this field to true if your users will perform queries on this field's data often.

 saveToJWTIf this field is top-level and nested in a config supporting Authentication, include its data in the user JWT.